liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/03-installing-solr-solrcloud.markdown

    folder you just created.

     The `configset/liferay_configs` folder contains the SolrCloud
-    @product@ collection configuration and is uploaded to ZooKeeper.
+    @sharepoint@ collection configuration and is uploaded to ZooKeeper.
 By copying the `conf` folder from the `liferay` server configured earlier, you're using the `schema.xml` and `solrconfig.xml` files provided with the Liferay Solr Adapter.